Stock market today: Wall Street drifts around its record highs

-NEW YORK (AP) — U.S. stock indexes are hanging near their all-time highs in quiet trading on Monday.
+NEW YORK (AP) — U.S. stock indexes are hanging near their all-time highs on Monday.

-The S&P 500 was 0.1% higher in early trading, coming off its fifth winning week in the last six, and flitting around its record set on Thursday.
-The Dow Jones Industrial Average was up 70 points, or 0.2%, coming off its own record set Friday.
-The Nasdaq composite was 0.1% higher, as of 9:35 a.m.
+The S&P 500 was 0.2% higher in midday trading, coming off its fifth winning week in the last six, and flitting around its record set on Thursday.
+The Dow Jones Industrial Average rose 17 points, or less than 0.1%, from its own record set on Friday.
+The Nasdaq composite was 0.1% higher, as of 11:15 a.m.
 Eastern time.

-A gain of 4.3% for Constellation Energy was helping to lead the market.
-It was adding to the stock's surge of 22.3% on Friday after the company said it would restart the Three Mile Island nuclear plant and sell the power to Microsoft.

-Intel rose 1.3% as it continues climb rise following reports that Qualcomm is interested in buying parts or all of the chip company.
-Qualcomm was basically flat.
+Tesla led the way with a gain of 4.3%.
+The maker of electric vehicles has clawed back all its sharp losses from earlier in the year.
+It was down as much as 42% at one point in April, when it was cutting prices on its cars to boost flaccid sales.

-Financial markets have been generally romping higher after the Federal Reserve last week cut its main interest rate for the first time in more than four years by an unusually large amount.
-The hope is that as it continues to cut interest rates, the boost given to the U.S. economy will help it avoid a recession.
+Financial markets have been romping higher after the Federal Reserve last week cut its main interest rate for the first time in more than four years by an unusually large amount.
+The hope is that as it continues to cut interest rates, the boost given to the U.S. economy through lower rates for car loans, mortgages and other borrowing will help it avoid a recession.

-But some critics say the Federal Reserve may have moved too late, with the job market already slowing, and call stock prices too high.
+But some critics say the Federal Reserve may be moving too late, with the job market already slowing, and call stock prices too high.

+A report on Monday morning suggested U.S. business activity is not growing as quickly as economists expected, mostly because of a continued downturn in manufacturing.
+The preliminary report from S&P Global said U.S. manufacturing shrank more severely in September than in August and hit a 15-month low.
+It's been one of the parts of the economy hurt most by high interest rates.

+The overall figures suggest a U.S. economy that's still growing at a healthy rate, according to Chris Williamson, chief business economist at S&P Global Market Intelligence.
+"But there are some warning lights flashing, notably in terms of the dependence on the service sector for growth, as manufacturing remained in decline, and the worrying drop in business confidence.”

+He also pointed to subdued activity among businesses given uncertainty heading into the U.S. elections in November.

 Several reports coming this week could offer more context about where the U.S. economy stands.
-One coming later in the morning will give a preliminary update on U.S. business activity.
-Others later in the week will offer the final reading for the U.S. economy’s growth in the spring and a look at how much U.S. consumers are spending.
+One on Thursday will offer the final reading for the U.S. economy’s growth in the spring, and another on Friday will give a look at how much U.S. consumers are spending.

 Such economic reports, particularly on the job market, are taking top priority on Wall Street because the main fear is now a slowdown in the job market.
 It’s a notable shift from prior years, when the most attention was on anything related to inflation.